 Dig In! shares food through partnerships, food programs and our Harvest Tables, so that there is fresh, local food for all in Yancey County.
 In doing so, we believe that everyone has the right to choose food they like to eat and cook that’s of the highest quality.

 We work with partners and individuals to create ways of sharing that meet people where they are and respect their dignity.
+This initiative is called Harvest Share and we’re grateful to call TRACTOR and Reconciliation House partners in the effort.
 All our food programs are designed with and powered by the people sharing and receiving food.

 We host weekly pop-up markets throughout Yancey County to share the harvest from Dig In!’s garden, and produce from others’ gardens and farms.
 Harvest Tables are modeled from the tradition of Yancey County neighbors sharing food they’ve grown without exchanging money.
 This way of sharing food ensures everyone has access to fresh, local food when they need it and reduces food waste in the fields.

 Harvest Tables are also a place where we exchange cooking tips, recipes, and ways to care for ourselves and each other.

 We’re partnering with TRACTOR and Rec House in sharing fresh food grown in our communities in an initiative called “Harvest Share.”
 Fresh food from Dig In, purchased and procured from TRACTOR with help from Rec House, is lovingly packed in boxes and shared at Harvest Tables every Wednesday from 10-12 starting June 2, 2021.
 This is still a drive-thru event.
 Everyone is welcome!

 Dig In! works in collaboration with Yancey organizations to administer two community food programs: